hgryoo/cubrid-manual/en/admin/control.rst

       pages: 24399

 *   client: <DB user>@<application client host name>|<process name>(<process ID>)
-*   sql: SQL which requires a more space for temporary data.
+*   sql: SQL which requires a temporary temp volume.
 All INSERT statement except for INSERT ...
 SELECT syntax, and DDL statement are not delivered to the DB server, so it is shown as EMPTY
     SELECT, UPDATE and DELETE statements are shown on this item
 *   bind: binding value
-*   time: the required time to create a temporary volume(ms)
+*   time: a required time to create a temporary temp volume(ms)
-*   pages: the number of available pages within new temporary volume.
+*   pages: a required number of pages to create a temporary temp volume

 .. _database-server-error: